paulseabrook/blackjack/README.md

 # Blackjack

 Blackjack is a card game where both the dealer and the player are dealt a hand of cards and the player bets against the dealer.
-Whoever gets closest to 21 without going over wins the pot.
+Both the player and the dealer receive cards and whoever gets closest to 21 without going over wins the pot.

 ---